891922758/891922758.github.io/index.md

 # About Me
-  Zhiyuan Wang is currently a senior student at School of Computer Science and Technology, Huazhong Uniersity of Science and Technology, China.
+  Zhiyuan Wang is currently an MSCS student at the University of California, Santa Barbara.